johnnzamba/Frappe-for-playstation/README.md

 ## Installation

-For Starters ensure that Frappe ["https://github.com/frappe"] is installed; since we are using the framework for the Application.
-Additionally ensure that ERPNEXT["https://github.com/frappe"] for concise accounting.
+For starters, ensure that [Frappe](https://github.com/frappe) is installed, as we are using the framework for the application.
+Additionally, ensure that [ERPNext](https://github.com/frappe/erpnext) is installed for concise accounting.

 ```bash
 git clone https://github.com/johnnzamba/Frappe-for-playstation.git